LuminousCodeGH/registrate-tud/README.md

 ## Authors

-This project is solely developed by: Jacob Reaves [Email](J.M.Reaves@student.tudelft.nl)
+This project is solely developed by: Jacob Reaves

 ## License